callmedarkfried/ooer/devlog.md

 # Devlog

+### Day 30
+- Cookies (!!!)
+- I dont really trust it tho.
+Good thing the server doesnt save the tokens permanently so if something happens, you can just restart i guess.
+- Cookies are valid for 30 minutes after the last refresh.
+If you refresh within that time, the cookie gets renewed.
+- They only include the username and a unique and way too long token.
+- This presents a challenge for potential third party "applications", as of now they can easily just read the cookies, but that only becomes relevant once you have third party functionality tbh.
+- While they are session cookies and thus get deleted 30 minutes after last refresh, i do not know how the legal situation is.
+They are not strictly necessary for the site to function but they do improve user experience somewhat.

 ### Day 29
 - Started reducing the amount of code
 - Added a script that removes all comments from js to further reduce size